kenken17/htx-assignment/backend/README.md

 ## Design Notes

+Audio and video pipelines follow the same conceptual structure (media ingestion → content extraction → summarization → embedding → search).

+Due to differences in processing complexity, video logic is modularized further, while audio processing is kept within the API layer for simplicity.

+### Key Frame Extraction (Video Processing)

+Key frames are extracted using scene change detection based on grayscale histogram differences between sampled frames.
+Frames with histogram differences exceeding a threshold are considered scene changes and selected as key frames.

+### Object Detection (Video Processing)

+Object detection is performed using a pretrained `MobileNet-SSD` model via OpenCV's DNN module.
+Detection is run only on extracted key frames to keep processing lightweight and CPU-friendly.

+Key frame extraction and object detection are implemented as independent components and composed via a lightweight pipeline module.
+This allows individual stages to be tested and tuned independently while keeping the API layer thin.

+#### Object Detection Model (MobileNet-SSD)

+For CPU-friendly video object detection, this project uses a pretrained `MobileNet-SSD` model via OpenCV’s DNN module.

+**Model Files**

+The pipeline requires two files:

+- `MobileNetSSD_deploy.prototxt`
+  Defines the network architecture (layers, filters, strides, etc.)

+- `MobileNetSSD_deploy.caffemodel`
+  Contains the learned weights of the network
+  Provides knowledge for object detection (person, car, dog, etc.)
+  Both files must be present in backend/video/models/ for detection to work.

+**Download Links**

+A mirror with the specific files are available in the [PINTO0309/MobileNet-SSD-RealSense](https://github.com/PINTO0309/MobileNet-SSD-RealSense/tree/master/caffemodel/MobileNetSSD) archived repository

 ### Vector Search Implementation

 This project implements vector similarity search using **Option 3** from the assignment specification.